 Following this meeting we are able to finalise a detailed estimate of design fees based on your specific requirements.
 You will receive terms and conditions associated with engaging Annie Bowen Design, as well as deposit and payment terms.

 To kick off the project we schedule a day to review your existing home in as much detail as possible.
 Appropriate trades join us on this day, allowing us to work through any practical considerations before we begin the design process.

-Once the items are signed off on, we begin ordering via our trade contacts.
-Delivery time frames and fees, as well as deposit conditions, are also confirmed to get the ordering under way.
+Once you have chosen your builder we coordinate the procurement process, ordering any required fixtures, fittings, furniture etc via our trade contacts.
+Delivery time frames and delivery fees, as well as deposit conditions, are confirmed at this stage.

 With contractors now on site the changes to your home are underway.
 If renovating, your chosen builder is now running the project.
-During the construction process we schedule site visit as required to check the design detail and advise on any variations that may occur.
+During the construction process we would schedule site visits, as required, to check the design detail and advise on any variations that may occur.

 Now for the fun part.
-If you have ordered furniture, rugs, artwork and accessories for your home, we schedule an installation day (or two if we need to).
+If you have ordered furniture, rugs, artwork and accessories for your home we would schedule an installation day (or two if we need to).
 We would take delivery of all items, ensure they are placed in the correct position, and style appropriately.

 Is there anything missing?
 Are there are any building works, furniture items or accessories that need to be fixed or added?
 At this stage we follow up on anything outstanding or source extra items to complete your home.
 (See FAQs below regarding the responsibility of your chosen builder)